5jotters/vRF-briefing/README.md

 # vRF-briefing
-Wellcome to the virtual Red Flag pages.
-The purpose of this site is to support the virtual Red Flag operations hosted by spanish squadron gv5js.
+Wellcome to the virtual Red Flag pages hosted by spanish squadron gv5js.
 Virtual Red Flag offers to the participants the oportunity to fly combat training missions in DCSW.
 The exercise provides an scenario where the virtual pilot is exposed to the complexities of planning, briefing and executing a composite attack force mission.
 As the real Red Flag, it is conducted on the Nevada Test and Training Range (NTTR).

 Blue forces will execute different specific missions, such as air interdiction, close air support, dynamic targeting and defensive counter air.
 Targets are defended by a variety of Red force ground and air threats to give participant aircrews the most realistic combat training possible in a simulation.